ckse93/iOS-Development/Flash-Chat-iOS12-master/README.md

     }
 ```
 like so.
 Note that it's not like java where you can just wrap it up with try-catch block. `try` on swift kinda lets you know where the funky stuff might happen
-3. At this point, this ChatViewController is sitting on top of `WelcomeViewController` -> `RegisterViewCOntroller` These VCs are linked together with `Navigation Controller`
+3. At this point, this ChatViewController is sitting on top of `WelcomeViewController` -> `RegisterViewCOntroller` These VCs are linked together with `Navigation Controller` and `navigationController?.popToRootViewController(animated: true)` will allow you to skip the middle VC, `RegisterViewCotroller`, and go back to main
+4. just like register, Firebase has `signIn()` method, using closure. you know the drill

 ## Toolset / skills
 - how to use 3rd party library (using cocoapod and plist), this is another tuesday for me now.